autovance/code-interview/README.md

 We follow the angular commit message guidelines outlined [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).
 Remember to use this format when you committing work, or the hooks will reject your commit!

+You can look at some of the existing commits in the repo for examples.

 ### Libraries Used

 *   [Lodash Utility](http://devdocs.io/lodash~4/)